photoprism/photoprism-docs/docs/user-guide/organize/people.md

 # Facial Recognition

 Our [latest version](../../release-notes.md) includes facial recognition that lets you find pictures of your family and friends.
-Be ready to discover long-forgotten shots!
+Be ready to discover long forgotten shots!
 New faces are detected as you scan your library.
 They are then grouped by similarity, so you can quickly match them to people.

+!!! note ""
+    Face recognition does not start until your library has been fully scanned.
+Searching and updating faces temporarily causes a high CPU load and may take a while, depending on your hardware and the number of images you have.

 !!! tldr ""
-    Grouping faces to clusters may take a while, depending on your hardware and how many pictures you have.
-    It can also cause a temporarily high CPU load.
-Existing clusters will be automatically optimized in the background, for example after new faces have been identified, you've reported a bad match, or new files have been added to your library.
+    Existing clusters are automatically optimized in the background, for example, when new faces are detected, you have reported a bad match, or new files are added to your library.

 ## Recognized & New People ##